ThangKNguyen/tenex/README.md

 **Video walk-through**: https://www.youtube.com/watch?v=8HuZXWSZXng

 **Note:** I'm using a free version of Gemini API on the application, so there's a chance the AI analysis won't work if I run out of usage.
-In that case, please just refer to my video for demo or download this project locally and use your own API key.
+In that case, please just refer to my video for demo, contact me so I can update the API key, or download this project locally and use your own API key.
 Thank you for your understanding!

 ---